-In the conditions modeling, depicted by Figure 3, the variable active is removed from the B - D condition as the modeler understands that the variable is always true in the reference use-cases.
-The B - E call is also removed as it is identified as error handling outside the scope of this model.
-The remaining three variables (StateX, cmd and CounterX) are added to the list of model variables, i.e. $V_1 = \{StateX, cmd, CounterX\}$ .
+In the conditions modeling, depicted by Figure 3, the variable active is removed from the B-D condition as the modeler understands that the variable is always true in the reference use-cases.
+The D-E call is also removed as it is identified as error handling outside the scope of this model.
+The remaining three variables (StateX, cmd and counterX) are added to the list of model variables, i.e. $V_1 = \{StateX, cmd, counterX\}$ .
 This concludes the first iteration, and the next iteration is started by performing a new call-graph search, where assignments to the newly discovered model variables are considered model events as well.

-Figure 4 depicts the result of the call-graph search in the second iteration.
-Four new model-relevant functions are discovered, in two call-chains; the call-chain F - Hmay assign StateX, depending on the variable init and the call-chain G - I may assign CounterX, depending on the variable StateY.
-The set of model-relevant functions is now $F_2 = \{A, B, C, D, F, G, H, I\}.$
+Figure 4 depicts the result of the call-graph search of iteration 2.
+Four new model-relevant functions are discovered, in two call-chains; the call-chain F-H may assign StateX, depending on the variable init and the call-chain G-I may assign counterX, depending on the variable StateY.

-The result from conditions modeling of $F_2$ is presented in Figure 5.
-The call-chain F - H is removed since the variable init is found to be always false in the reference usecases.
+The updated set of model-relevant functions $F_2 = \{A, B, C, D, F, G, H, I\}$ are modeled and the result of iteration 2 can be studied in Figure 5.
+The call-chain F - H is removed since the variable init is found to be always false in the reference use-cases.
 When the call to H is removed, F no longer contains a model event and is therefore removed as well.
-The other
+The other new vari-